 We're also looking into the issues and costs of transporting hazardous materials.
 This is a big issue for both shippers and railroads and something that the Board will be looking at very closely this year.
-This is a very complex issue, involving public safety, liability and who will bear the cost of Positive Train Control.
-But, once again, I hope to see a stakeholder solution emerge.
+This is a very complex issue, involving public safety and the cost of liability.
+I hope to see a stakeholder solution emerge.